 A Visual Asbestos Clearance Certificate verifies that all visible asbestos has been removed from an area.
 The certificate also verifies that it is safe for workers to re-occupy the area.
 The issuer of the certificate must be a Licensed Asbestos Assessor, independent to the client and from the Licensed Asbestos Removalist.

 Asbestos in Soil

-Asbestos can be found in soil due to inappropriate demolition and/or disposal of asbestos from buildings, or contaminated soil being used as landfill.
-Safety Systems can provide specialist advice on remedial work and management of asbestos contamination, safe work method statements for remedial work, air monitoring and site supervision. > More Info
+Asbestos may be found in soil due to inappropriate disposal and/or demolition of a building; or from contaminated soil being used as landfill.
+Safety Systems can provide specialist advice on remediation and the management of asbestos contamination.
+We can also provide Safe Work Method Statements for remedial work, Asbestos Air Monitoring & Site Supervision.

 Asbestos Data Management

 The data associated with your Asbestos Management Plan needs to be readily accessible by workers, contractors, and other users of the workplace.
 To allow you to meet this obligation Safety Systems provides Asbestos Data Management Systems, suitable for all business’. > More info